 Teen Top celebrated its 10th anniversary by releasing a 2020 version of its song 'To You.'

 Like most 2nd generation K-pop boy group members, some Teen Top members still serve in the military.

 While some have been discharged from military service, Teen Top has yet to release new music for fans who have been anticipating the group's return after 2 years.

 MBLAQ is a group produced by the K-pop icon Rain.

-They had such positive reception from the public that MBLAQ was dubbed as the 'next TVXQ!' upon their debut.
+They had a such positive reception from the public that MBLAQ was dubbed as the 'next TVXQ!' upon their debut.

-MBLAQ had its last appearance as a group in 2015 before disappearing without any news of hiatus or disbandment.
+MBLAQ had its last appearance as a group in 2015 before disappearing without any news of a hiatus or disbandment.

 The group consists of 9 members and has released three studio albums, 4 single albums, and 4 EPs.